Forest City, Johor

-Forest City is an integrated residential development and private town located in Iskandar Puteri, Johor, Malaysia on a land 1,370 hectares wide.
-First announced in 2006 as a twenty-year project, the project was pitched under China's Belt and Road Initiative.

-It was officiated by then-Prime Minister of Malaysia Najib Razak in 2016, with the approval of the Sultan of Johor, Sultan Ibrahim Ismail.
-Forest City is a joint venture between Esplanade Danga 88, an affiliate of state government subsidiary Kumpulan Prasarana Rakyat Johor (KPRJ), through a joint venture, Country Garden Holding Ltd (CGPV), with CGPV holding 60 percent of shares, while KPRJ holds the other 40 percent.
+Forest City is an integrated property development and special financial zone (SFZ) in Iskandar Puteri, Johor, Malaysia.
+It is located on reclaimed land in the southwestern part of Johor Bahru District, the second largest district in Malaysia by population.
+It was first announced in 2006 as a twenty-year investment project mostly financed by Chinese developer Country Garden, pitched under the Belt and Road Initiative.
+It was officiated by then Prime Minister of Malaysia Najib Razak in 2016, with the approval of the Sultan of Johor, Sultan Ibrahim Ismail.
+Forest City is a joint venture between Esplanade Danga 88, an affiliate of state government subsidiary Kumpulan Prasarana Rakyat Johor (KPRJ), and Country Garden Holding Ltd (CGPV), with CGPV holding 60 percent of shares, while KPRJ holds the other 40 percent.
 Forest City is under the management of the Iskandar Puteri City Council and the Iskandar Regional Development Authority.

 The development of Forest City is contentious.
-The project was largely not targeted at local Malaysians but rather at upper-middle-class citizens from China who were looking to park their wealth abroad, by offering relatively affordable seafront properties compared to expensive coastal cities within their country such as Shanghai.
-However, initial strong sales from China collapsed after its leader Xi Jinping implemented currency controls, including a $50,000 annual cap on how much buyers could spend outside the country.
-Such lackluster sales were exacerbated by the 2020–2022 Malaysian political crisis and the COVID-19 pandemic.
-Despite 2021 controversies due to negative allegations and effects of the COVID-19 pandemic, the project has kept developing according to the original plan.
-The negative press was associated mainly with a Youtube video claiming the project was "useless."
-In response, Country Garden reiterated that such claims were not made by an authoritative international organization but rather expressed the content creator's personal opinion.
+The project was not targeted at local Malaysians but rather at upper-middle-class citizens from China who wanted to park their wealth abroad, by offering relatively affordable seafront properties compared to expensive coastal cities within their country such as Shanghai.
+However, initial strong sales from China collapsed after CCP general secretary Xi Jinping implemented currency controls, including a $50,000 annual cap on how much buyers could spend outside the country.
+Such lackluster sales were exacerbated by the 2020–2022 Malaysian political crisis and the COVID-19 pandemic, with the project being described as a "ghost town" in 2022.
+The project has also been criticised for causing large amounts of habitat destruction in the vicinity.
+Since 2024, Forest City has been designated by the government as Malaysia's first tax-free special financial zone, primarily to attract global business services, banking institutions and financial technology companies and revive the area.

-Controversy
+History

+Forest City held its grand opening on March 6, 2016, in an event attended by the Malaysian Prime Minister Najib Razak, who announced that Forest City would be designated as a duty-free zone.

+On July 16, 2018, the American school Shattuck-Saint Mary's established a campus in Forest City, with student enrollment beginning in the fall of that year.
+The school rebranded as Forest City International School in 2024.

+By June 2023, Forest City had a long-term residential population of between 8,000 and 9,000 people, far short of its projected population of 700,000.

+In July 2024, the Malaysian Parliament passed five bills designating Forest City Island 1 as a duty-free island.
+Further plans are in place to expand duty-free categories and apply for exemptions on consumption and import taxes.

+On September 20, 2024, the government announced incentives for Forest City Special Financial Zone (SFZ).
+As of 2025, more than 30 local and international investors are reported to have expressed interests to set up family offices in Forest City as part of the tax-free initiatives.